Patching Cracks And Holes In Woodwork

 appearance characteristics of filled area match the

-E. Patch holes and cracks in woodwork =AB" and greater across
+E. Patch holes and cracks in woodwork 1/4 (one quarter) inch and greater across

 F. Rout out hole or crack woodwork to receive plus or patch

 materials.
-Veneer-type patches shall be a minimum of =AC"
+Veneer-type patches shall be comparable to the thickness of the surrounding intact veneer

 finish shall have grain aligned.